robertpainsi/rubiks-cube-solver/README.md

 - Strings still start at index 0.

 - Some methods are only used for output, verification and similar.
-Every method that isn't declared in `src/index.js` is optional and can be skipped when translated to Catrobat/Pocket Code. `src/pocket-code.js` implements features that simulate features that are supported out of the box in Catrobat/Pocket Code but not in JavaScript.
+Every method that isn't declared in `src/index.js` is optional and can be skipped when translated to Catrobat/Pocket Code. `src/pocket-code.js` implements features that are supported out of the box in Catrobat/Pocket Code but not in JavaScript.

 - The global context `$` stores all program variables accessible by all objects at all time.